Femicide: Africa

 The continent varies in the manifestations of femicide depending on the country or region.

-In 2023, Africa recorded 21,000 cases which led to the highest rates of intimate partner and family-related femicide, followed by the Americas, and then by Oceania.
+In 2023, Africa recorded 21,000 cases which led to the highest rates and absolute numbers of intimate partner and family-related femicide, the rate is followed by the Americas, and then by Oceania.
+Asia recorded the second highest absolute numbers.

 Between 1990 and 2021, the number of female homicides in Africa rose from 12,570 to 19,769, though the age-standardized death rate decreased from 4.58 to 3.34 per 100,000 women, remaining nearly double the global average of 1.76 per 100,000 in 2021.

 Burundi

 As of 2023, it has been noted there is a growing problem of femicide.

 Kenya

 Although Kenya has had an increase in femicide reports, there is a lack of proper data management systems.
 There is a lack of media representation in many counties, underreported murder cases and omission of details under the murder circumstances.
 As a result, Nairobi, Nakuru and Kiambu have been reported as the leading counties with femicide victims.

-Africa Data Hub analyzed 930 female murders between 2016 and 2017 in Kenya, with 628 of them meeting the United Nations Office on Drugs and Crime (UNODC)'s definition of femicide, with the highest femicide specific cases being 2024 totaling to 127 from 82 in 2023.
+Africa Data Hub analyzed 930 female murders between 2016 and 2017 in Kenya, with 628 of them meeting the United Nations Office on Drugs and Crime (UNODC)'s definition of femicide, with the highest femicide specific cases occurring in 2024, totaling to 127 from 82 in 2023.
 According to the Inspector General (DIG) of Police Eliud Lagat, law enforcement recorded 97 cases between September and November 2024, which translated to approximately one woman killed everyday.
 Femicide Count reported that there were 160 cases of femicide in 2024 with the highest month being January.

 Intimate partners and family members have been found to be the biggest perpetrators.
-An analysis from Africa Data Hub showed that 77% of reported cases were from people the victims knew; friend, relative, intimate partner.
+An analysis from Africa Data Hub showed that 77% of reported cases were from people that the victims knew; friend, relative, intimate partner.
 Husbands then boyfriends have been found to be the biggest perpetrators.
-Approximately 72% of cases take place within the confines of home.
+Approximately 72% of cases take place within the confines of their home.

 Once a perpetrator is arrested and brought to court, it takes an average of 1900 days for a case to be concluded and the suspect sentenced, not encompassing appeals that might lengthen the process even further.

-In 10 December 2024, thousands of people; mostly women marched in the capital city, Nairobi in protest against a wave of femicides.
-Some smaller groups also matched in other towns.
-The main demand being the government to take action.
-Despite the peaceful protests, the police used teargas to disperse the group in Nairobi which is a direct attack on Kenya's democratic principles and the human rights of its citizens.
+On 10 December 2024, thousands of people, mostly women, marched in the capital city, Nairobi, in protest against a wave of femicides.
+Some smaller groups also marched in other towns.
+The main demand was for the government to take action.
+Despite the protest being peaceful, the police used tear gas to disperse the group in Nairobi.
 At least 3 activist protesters were detained.

+In the year 2025, at least 220 femicide cases were documented with 129 cases occurring in the first three months, indicating an average of one woman killed every day.
+After March 2025, the Government stopped publicly releasing consolidated data on femicide thus creating a gap in accountability and transparency.